Judas and the Black Messiah-2021

 Grade: B+

-I wanted to love Judas and the Black Messiah (2021).
 I still champion the importance of the story, however, and the timeliness of its release.
-The film has some moments of glory where a bombastic scene occurs that immediately reigns the viewer back into the fold.
-But other parts drag and feel fragmented or otherwise confusing so much so that the film bored me sometimes and I hate admitting that.
+The film has some moments of glory where a bombastic scene occurs that immediately reins the viewer back into the fold.

-I teetered back and forth between a B+ grade and a B grade and, perhaps channeling my political side, I finally settled on a very generous B+ determination.
-Before I watched the film I would have bet on an A or an A-.
+I teetered back and forth between a B+ grade and a B grade, and, perhaps channeling my political side, I finally settled on a very generous B+ determination.
+Before I watched the film, I would have bet on an A or an A-.
 Alas, it was not to be.

-That the film was made and exposed a mass audience to the trials and tribulations of the late 1960s Chicago racial tensions that helped create the Black Panthers organization is of course a huge win.
+That the film was made and exposed a mass audience to the trials and tribulations of the late 1960s Chicago racial tensions that helped create the Black Panthers organization is, of course, a huge win.

-But, I wanted more.
+But I wanted more.
 Much more.

 Meanwhile, O’Neal becomes conflicted.
-Does he align with The Panthers and where his heart lies or thwart Hampton’s efforts by any means necessary, as FBI Director J. Edgar Hoover (Martin Sheen) commands?
+Does he align with The Panthers and where his heart lies, or thwart Hampton’s efforts by any means necessary, as FBI Director J. Edgar Hoover (Martin Sheen) commands?

 We’ll probably never know.